Mercelot/Mercelot/README.md

 - 👋 Hi, I’m @Mercelot
 - 👀 I’m interested in guitar, programming, video games, powerlifting, the sea, food and adventure!
-- 🌱 I’m currently a Full Stack Developer with professional experience in PHP, Symfony, JavaScript, HTML SASS and SQL.
-My portfolio includes all these languages and C# Asp.Net.
+- 🌱 I’m currently a Full Stack Developer with professional experience in...
+-
+-  PHP
+-  Symfony
+-  Next.JS
+-  React
+-  Typescript
+-  HTML
+-  SCSS
+-  C#
+-  SQL

 - 📫 How to reach me...
 You can reach me via instagram @ shamonou :)

 <!---